 The newest Russian attack helicopter is supplementing the iconic Mi-24 and the unique Ka-50 series.
 With an exceptionally long development time, from the first flight to introduction having passed 27 years, the Havoc has finally shaped itself into an all-around efficient design.
 It is primarily known for its armor, with windshields withstanding a hit from 14.5×114mm cartridges.

-As of 2023, it is in service with Russia, Iraq, and Algeria.
+As of 2024, it is in service with Russia, Iraq, Uganda, and Algeria.
 Currently, there are 126 units of this type built.

 Top – 1 AH-64E Apache Guardian

 The US Army’s workhorse, the Apache is the most numerous and widespread attack helicopter of the Western world and its allies.
-As of 2020, over 2400 were built for the US and its partners, including Israel, the United Kingdom, Japan, South Korea, and others.
+As of today, over 2,400 units were built for the US and its partners, with 18 operators as of 2024.
 The most experienced and proven Western warfighter in its category today, the Apache has seen action in every major American and NATO conflict since its introduction.

 The holy trinity of trusty offenses: Hellfire missiles, M320 chain gun with 1200 rounds of 30 mm ammunition, and Hydra rockets – a highly reliable and successful platform, the Apache is here to stay at least until 2048.